arvigeus/AZ-204/Topics/Functions.md

 ## Develop Azure Functions

 Functions share a few core technical concepts and components, regardless of the language or binding you use.

-After completing this module, you'll be able to:

-- Explain the key components of a function and how they are structured
-- Create triggers and bindings to control when a function runs and where the output is directed
-- Connect a function to services in Azure
-- Create a function by using Visual Studio Code and the Azure Functions Core Tools

 ### Explore Azure Functions development